Thermal Energy Lesson: Key Concepts and Applications

 2. Resistance (R)

-The resistance of the conductor also plays a crucial role in the generation of heat.
+The resistance of the circuit element also plays a crucial role in the generation of heat.
 A higher resistance results in more heat being produced for a given current.
 Materials with high resistance, such as nichrome, are commonly used in applications like heating elements because they efficiently convert electrical energy into heat.

 3. Time (t)

 The duration for which the current is applied also affects the total heat generated.
-The longer the current flows through the conductor, the more heat is produced.
+The longer the current flows through the circuit element, the more heat is produced.
 This is why devices like electric heaters take time to warm up-they continuously convert electrical energy into thermal energy as long as they are powered.

 Practical Applications of Joule's Law